 How Will You Use Your Futon?

-How you plan to use a futon will determine which kind you eventually buy.
-Figure out its primary function first.
-Will it be used primarily for sitting and lounging, or would it be used for sleeping?
-Would you want to switch back and forth between the two functions on a daily basis?
-Do you need it for a child’s room or the guest room?
+How you plan to use a futon will largely determine which kind you eventually buy.
+Determine its primary function first.
+Will it be used mostly for sitting and lounging, for sleeping, or both?
+If both, will you want to switch back and forth between the two functions on a daily basis, or will you use it as a bed only occasionally?

-How you put your futon to use will not only determine the kind of frame you use, but also the quality of the pad.
+How you put your futon to use will not only determine the kind of frame you use but also the quality of the mattress.
 Be aware that if you are going to use it primarily for sleeping, a wood frame can provide a very firm surface.
-If that is something you don't enjoy, consider a thicker, better quality futon pad, or maybe even a mattress pad on top to make it softer.
+If that is something you don't enjoy, consider a thicker, better-quality futon pad, or maybe even a mattress pad on top to make it softer.

 If you want to switch back and forth between a sleeping surface and a seat, narrow your options to frames that are easy to operate.
 Some futon frames can be difficult to adjust, especially for one person.

-It can’t be said often enough, that measuring your space is one of the most important steps before you buy furniture of any kind.
-After you know how big a futon you will be able to accommodate, you can choose from different sizes.
-Futons are available in twin, full, and queen sizes.
-King sized futons are not very common, but are also available.
+Measuring your space is one of the most important steps before you buy furniture of any kind, and this goes double for convertible pieces like futon sleepers.
+Futons are commonly available in twin, full, and queen sizes.
+King-size futons are also available but can be harder to find.